Getting started with university-level work based learning

 Full text is not in this repository.

 The book is not academic – it is an easily accessible learners’ guide to university-level WBL programmes.
 It is not a study skills manual, although there is some advice about studying.
 It is not a critique of the theoretical basis of work based learning, although it does say something about the principles behind such learning.
 It is intended to support learners who are beginning, or even just thinking about, work based learning.
 It will also be a companion throughout their studies.

-|Research Areas:||Institute for Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Deposited On:||22 Jun 2009 14:50|
+|Date Deposited:||22 Jun 2009 14:50|